stefaleon/SportsStore/README.md

 * The first step is to add the JavaScript libraries that provide the client-side feature to the application.
 Since *Bower* is deprecated, and it is safer not to depend production builds on CDNs, manually download and add *jquery-3.3.1.min.js*, *jquery.validate.min.js* and *jquery.validate.unobtrusive.min.js* inside the *SportsStore/wwwroot/lib/js/* folder.
 * Then add the JavaScript files to the *_AdminLayout.cshtml* layout so they are loaded when the SportsStore administration features are used.
 * Enabling client-side validation doesn’t cause any visual change, but the constraints specified by the attributes applied to the C# model class are enforced at the browser, preventing the user from submitting the form with bad data and providing immediate feedback when there is a problem.

+&nbsp;
+### 66 Create New Products

+* Implement the *Create* action method, which is the one specified by the *Add Product* link in the main product list page.
+This will allow the administrator to add new items to the product catalog.
+* Adding the ability to create new products will require one small addition to the application.
+This is a great example of the power and flexibility of a well-structured MVC application.
+* Add the *Create* method to the *AdminController*.
+* The *Create* method does not render its default view.
+Instead, it specifies that the *Edit* view should be used.
+It is perfectly acceptable for one action method to use a view that is usually associated with another view.
+In this case, provide a new *Product* object as the view model so that the *Edit* view is populated with empty fields.
+* That is the only change that is required because the *Edit* action method is already set up to receive *Product* objects from the model binding system and store them in the database.
+This functionality can be tested by starting the application, navigating to */Admin/Index*, clicking the *Add Product* button, and populating and submitting the form.
+The details specified in the form will be used to create a new product in the database, which will then appear in the list.

+■ Note: We have not added a unit test for this action method.
+Doing so would only be testing the ASP.NET Core MVC ability to process the result from the action method result, which is something you can take for granted.
+(Tests are not usually written for framework features unless you suspect there is a defect.)